evenrus/myeloma_SNV/README.md

 ### Annotations:

 Data from the following datasets are incorporated as annotations for each variant:

--16 internal normals sequenced by myTYPE
+- 16 internal normals sequenced by myTYPE

--MMRF CoMMpass IA9 (889 WES, matched normal, not manually curated)
+- MMRF CoMMpass IA9 (889 WES, matched normal, not manually curated)

--Bolli Leukemia 2017 (418 targeted sequencing, manually curated)
+- Bolli Leukemia 2017 (418 targeted sequencing, manually curated)

--Lohr Cell 2014 203 WES/WGS
+- Lohr Cell 2014 203 WES/WGS

--myTYPE: Database of previously manually annotated variants
+- myTYPE: Database of previously manually annotated variants

 ### Filtering by myeloma (M) FLAGs: